ids-s1-21/project-The_mathematicians/proposal/proposal.md

 Our hypothesised result for question 1 is that students in the School of Mathematics tend to provide answers that are closer to expected answers.
-To make a comparisons between these qualitative answers, we need to transfer qualitative data to quantitative data (change answers like “Strongly agree”, “agree” to corresponding marks) and perform calculation on mean, standard deviation etc in order to get the distribution of the data.
+To make a comparisons between these qualitative answers, we need to transfer qualitative data into quantitative data (change answers like “Strongly agree”or “Agree” to corresponding marks) and perform calculations regarding mean, standard deviation, etc… in order to get the distribution of the data.

 Our hypothesised result for question 2 is that there exists a positive correlation between answers to questions measuring “confidence” and